-You can easily find replacement guitar strings sets, as well as individual guitar strings, at any local music store or online.
+You can easily find replacement guitar string sets, as well as individual guitar strings, at any local music store or online.

 These guitar strings are available for as cheap as $1!
 You can also get an entire string set for $8-15!

-In most cases, you can also ask the person at the music store to replace the strings for you with no additional charges.
+In most cases, you can also ask the person at the music store to replace the strings for you at no additional charge.